+977-9841673696

 HACE (High Altitude Cerebral Edema)

 Symptoms of HACE are caused by an accumulation of fluid in or around the brain.
-Typically symptoms and signs of AMS become worse and HACE develops.
+Typically, symptoms and signs of AMS become worse and HACE develops.
 Someone with HAPE may also develop HACE.

 Signs and Symptoms

-Tiredness, severe fatigue, Nausea and or vomiting which may be severe and persistent
+Tiredness, severe fatigue, Nausea and or vomiting, which may be severe and persistent

 Loss of coordination, clumsiness: The victim needs help with simple tasks such as tying their shoelaces or packing their bag.
 They cannot do the finger-nose test

 Staggering, falling.
-They cannot do the heel to toe walking test or the standing test
+They cannot do the heel-to-toe walking test or the standing test

 Blurred or double vision, seeing haloes around objects

-Loss of mental abilities such as memory: They cannot do a simple mental arithmetic test
+Loss of mental abilities, such as memory: They cannot do a simple mental arithmetic test

 Confusion, hallucinations